alking9950/theterminal.sh/README.md

-Note: While `B105F00D` returns the same result as `b105f00d`, `3E7` returns a different result than `3e7`.
-I'm not sure what to make of that.
+Note: While `B105F00D` returns the same result as `b105f00d`, `3E7` returns a different result than `3e7`. ~~I'm not sure what to make of that.~~

+Note Update: It turns out the parser on the server interprets `3e7` as `3 * 10^7`, or `30000000` hence why it doesn't respond as locked.
+Another example is `1e7`, or `10000000`, the evaluated string is no more than 8 characters long so it is a valid address. `1e8` (`100000000`) is 9 characters long so `ERROR:
+INVALID MEMORY ADDRESS` is returned.
+Finally `1e20` is an invalid memory address because the resulting number is 21 characters long, however, `1e21` results in `ERROR: ADDRESS IS LOCKED` because Javascript converts `1e21` into `1e+21` which is only 5 characters long.

 Command Discovered by ludu in Discord channel.